Store Performance

 - Real-time alerts — When a queue exceeds a threshold, when a zone's engagement rate drops below its baseline, or when an unusual flow pattern emerges, store staff are notified immediately — not in the next weekly report.

-- Allen, the AI assistant — Plain-language summaries of store performance delivered daily, with specific recommendations.
+- Allen, the companion — Plain-language summaries of store performance delivered daily, with specific recommendations.
 Store teams do not need analytical skills to act on Storalytic data.
 Allen handles the interpretation.

 Store Performance Benchmarking Across Locations